top of page

 • Preparation

-1. Invite the group to view, organize, and prioritize current activities using four developmental phases: birth, maturity, creative destruction, and renewal
+1. Invite the group to view, organize, and prioritize their current activities done for defined topic.
+Example:

 2. Invite the group to formulate action steps linked to each phase: